of Stocksbridge WRY & ...?

 At the corner of Chapel Street and Rock Street was the Bridgehouses Chapel, erected in 1795.
 At the bottom of Chapel Street there were several shops and public houses.
 One, the Union Inn, had a sign of clasped hands and was nicknamed the ‘Shake Hands.’
 It was near here that Sheffield’s early efforts to install cleanliness into Sheffield folk was furthered.
 The first public swimming baths and slipper baths (there were 28 private tepid baths) in Sheffield were opened in 1869 at the corner of Corporation Street and Mowbray Street.

-Photographs below from Picture Sheffield - Chapel Street had by this time become Chatham Street and Cross Chapel Street had become Swinton Street.
+Photographs below from Picture Sheffield (shared with permission) - Chapel Street had by this time become Chatham Street and Cross Chapel Street had become Swinton Street.

 This large scale map of 1889 shows my best guess at the numbering of Chapel Street and Cross Chapel Street, information being taken from the census returns, trade directories and newspaper reports.

 There were four houses in Court 7 (highlighted in yellow).
-The entrances to the court would be through the entries marked in green.
+The entrances to the court would be through the entries marked in red.
 The houses in Court 7 are the backs of the back-to-back terraced houses on Cross Chapel Street numbered 5, 7, 9 and 11.
-It is highly likely that it was in one of these four houses (in yellow) that Thomas Marsh Crossley was born.
+It is in one of these four houses (in yellow) that Thomas Marsh Crossley was born.
 The houses bordering Chapel / Chatham Street were not back -to-backs; these aren’t shown as being divided on this map, and the census enumerators never mentioned any backs to them.